mariapiatedesco/GLM-ProbabilityDefault-R/README.md

 ---

 ## ⚠️ Disclaimer
-The documents and all code comments are written in **Italian** because I submitted the thesis in Italian.
+The documents and all code comments are written in **Italian**.
 If you have any questions or need clarification in English, feel free to reach out to me.

 ---